 - Data Management, Data Access, Data Use (using University data from Blackboard for research or other purposes)

-- Electronic Mail (Mail in Blackboard)
+- IT Communications (Mail in Blackboard)

 - Emergency Measures (announcements or alerts created and displayed in Blackboard)